Jaded-Encoding-Thaumaturgy/JET-guide/docs/howdoi.md

 partially_filtered = clip[:10] + filtered[10:20] + clip[20:]
 ```

-For more convenience, you can use the `replace_ranges` function to avoid having to manually slice all the clips:
+For more convenience, you can use the `replace_ranges` function to avoid having to manually slice all the clips.
+This can also be more performant when you have many ranges to replace.

 ```py3
 from vstools import replace_ranges